 Eyelid and Eye Socket Infections and Inflammation

 The Berkeley Eye Center of Houston oculoplastics clinic focuses on problems that affect the appearance and function of the eyes, eyelids and areas surrounding the eyes.
-Ophthalmologist Dr. Aida Bounama is an oculoplastics surgeon with extensive experience performing a wide range of cosmetic and reconstructive oculoplastic procedures as well as treating the diseases, infections and other conditions that can affect health of the structures surrounding the eye, such as the eye socket, eyelids and tear ducts.
+Our oculoplastics surgeon has extensive experience performing a wide range of cosmetic and reconstructive oculoplastic procedures as well as treating the diseases, infections and other conditions that can affect health of the structures surrounding the eye, such as the eye socket, eyelids and tear ducts.

 Infections of the eyelids and orbital structures can develop into a serious problem if left untreated.
 These types of infections are usually caused by bacteria but may also occur after exposure to a virus or fungus.
 One or both eyes may become infected.

 Symptoms That You Might Have an Eyelid or Orbital Infection

 Inflammation of the eye and surrounding tissue can be a major indication of an eye infection.
 Other symptoms of an eye infection include:

 - Red eyes

 - Swelling and redness of the eyelids and soft tissue around the eye

 - Vision difficulties – decreased or double vision